Quite often I’ve had some type of new bump somewhere on the body.

-Razor Rash Bumps
+Razor Rash or Razor Burn

 These bumps are caused by razor shaving without softening the skin or using shaving cream.
 They appear as little red, itchy and stingy bumps, usually found on males faces, jawlines and cheeks.
 Or women’s legs and armpits, places where people shave.

 Make sure your razor is new and sharp and always use shaving cream (if you don’t have shaving cream, conditioner works great!).
 Warm compresses can help.
 Razor Rash Bumps don’t require medical intervention unless they become inflamed or infected, then it’s advisable to see your doctor.

 These are blisters that appear around the mouth and are caused by the herpes simplex virus and are spread very easily (especially from kissing!).
 It is believed 90% of the population carry the Herpes Simplex infection, but just because you carry it, that doesn’t necessarily mean you will get cold sores.
 The infection flares up when your immune system is low, and can reoccur numerous times throughout most of an adult’s lifetime.

 How to Treat Cold Sores:

 Cold Sores can be managed, but the herpes virus itself can’t be cured.
 When cold sores flare-up, avoid touching another person with your mouth.
 It is reported that the number of cases of genital herpes has increased due to the increased rates of oral sex in the community.
 Topical ointments are available from your local chemist.
 If the infection spreads, see your Doctor.

 Over-the-counter preparations for Cold Sores include: Zovirax, Compeed Cold Sore Patches and Virasolve.